rollbar/rollbar-gem/README.md

 ## Delayed::Job integration

-If `delayed_job` is defined, Rollbar will automatically install a handler that reports any uncaught exceptions that occur in jobs.
+If `delayed_job` is defined, Rollbar will automatically install a plugin that reports any uncaught exceptions that occur in jobs.

 By default, the job's data will be included in the report.
 If you want to disable this functionality to prevent sensitive data from possibly being sent, use the following configuration option: